What Are The Best Replacement Windows in 2021?

 These windows are the opposite of awning windows.
 Instead of only opening outward and being hinged at the top, hopper-style windows are hinged at the bottom and can open either outward or inward.

-Single-Hung look like double-hung windows, but with these windows, only the bottom sash moves.
+Single-Hung looks like double-hung windows, but with these windows, only the bottom sash moves.
 Because of this, these windows tend to be less expensive than double-hung windows.
 The top sash on these windows is sealed to keep out water and cool air.

 These windows are large and made up of one glass pane.
 They are usually in living rooms.